mxcube/mx3docker/dev/gphl/Debian9_qt4/README.md

     export MXCUBE2_ROOT=/path/to/dir/containing/mxcube/repository

-Edit the start_mxcube2 file to set MXCuBE HO and HardwareRepository paths, User ID to use (for file permissions), output data directory, and directories and license info for Global Phasing software.
+Edit the start_mxcube2 file to set MXCuBE HO and mx3core paths, User ID to use (for file permissions), output data directory, and directories and license info for Global Phasing software.